Can Higher Taxes on Soda Reduce Consumption?

 Before the Berkley tax, the country of Mexico tried something similar.
 Mexico has the highest per capita soda consumption in the world and it's experiencing alarming levels of diabetes and obesity.
 In an attempt to slow the trend, a 10% tax on sugary drinks was imposed on January 2014.

-Initially soda sales dropped, but then purchases started to rise again.
+Initially, soda sales dropped, but then purchases started to rise again.
 Despite the higher cost, people didn't seem to want to give up their sugar fix.
-In fact, sales have been so high, Mexico brought in more than $2 billion in revenue in the first two years the tax was implemented.
-That's actually a third higher than originally estimated.
+Sales have been so high, Mexico brought in more than $2 billion in revenue in the first two years the tax was implemented.
+That's a third higher than originally estimated.
 The number one Coke bottler in Mexico saw a 5.5% rise in soda volume and the number two Coke bottler saw an 11% increase in sales, when compared to the same quarter a year earlier.

 The key is changing attitudes when people are young.
 According to the managing director of research for the Beverage Marketing Corporation, Mr. Hemphill, “If kids grow up without carbonated soft drinks, the likelihood that they are going to grow up and, when they are 35, start drinking is very low.”